NathanBaulch/EnphaseOpenAPI/php/commissioning/docs/Api/ActivationsApi.md

 );
 $next = 'next_example'; // string | If the first request does not return a full list, use the 'next' attribute in the response body to request the next page.
 By default, activations are returned in batches of 100.
 The maximum page size is 1000.
 If the returned list below the limit, then response does not include the 'next' field.
 $limit = 56; // int | There is a limit to the number of activations which can be returned at one time.
-$stage = new \OpenAPI\Client\Model\SystemStageEnum(); // SystemStageEnum | Filter activations by stage.
+$stage = new \EnphaseOpenAPI\Commissioning\Model\SystemStageEnum(); // SystemStageEnum | Filter activations by stage.
 Passing in_progress alone will consider as you have passed all the 1,2,3,4 stages.
 Passing multiple stage values using comma to filter.
 E.g. stage=1,2,3.
 Passing in_progress with any other combination will give you empty systems.
 $reference = 'reference_example'; // string | Filter activations by company reference.
 $installer_id = 56; // int | Filter activations by installer ID.
 $system_name = 'system_name_example'; // string | Filter activations by system name.